fraunhoferfokus/dredger/README.md

 # Contributions

 The origin of this project was made by 6 students (A. Uluc, A. Munteau, O. Rosenblatt, J. Wilke, C. Szramek, F. Yzeiri) of the TU Berlin as part of the module "Moderne Verteilte Anwendungen Programmierpraktikum" when studying B.Sc Computer Science and could be found at https://github.com/MVA-OpenApi/go-open-api-generator.

+The work on the AsyncAPI - Compatibility was done by 4 more students (E. To, A. Gaydikhovych, K. Eichler, T. Hillerscheid) of the TU Berlin as part of the same module in the year 2025.

 Further contributors: J. Gottschick